 Keywords and phrases are an integral part of search engine optimization.
 While SEO is putting less focus on precise keywords and placement, they still affect ranking to some level.
 As you create your content, you should consider keywords that people use without using them excessively.

 “One of the most effective SEO tips is by using longer strings of keywords, instead of centering on 1 or 2-word keywords.
-This will help you better target site visitors and can help you to improve your ranking” says Harriet Tilley, SEO expert at Digital Marketing Vancouver.
+This will help you better target site visitors and can help you to improve your ranking” says Harriet Tilley, SEO expert at Montreal SEO.

 You can use this few tips to know more about long tail keywords and the way they can help your company.

 These are tail strings of keywords.
 They are often between 3 and 5 words in length.
 Each long tail keyword represents a very specific phrase, instead of one keyword, which often details something in general.
 For instance, the site is one keyword that might generate lots of results on various topics from building to marketing.
 Tips on how to create a site is a specific long tail keyword that might generate much less results on the matching topic.
 The ideal long tail keywords get a lot more specific, like tips on how to build a site for e-commerce startup.

 Can my site survive without long tail keywords?

 Honestly speaking, a site can survive with no SEO at all, as long as they have an incredible reputation and marketing strategy in place.
 However, nowadays, you cannot depend on this alone.
 Sites that do not emphasize on search engine optimization can easily get buried and are not receiving the amount of traffic they might be getting.
 Why do you just want to survive when you can flourish?